bmen25124/SillyTavern-Custom-Scenario/readme.md

 ### Why did you create this?
 I saw this on [AIDungeon](https://play.aidungeon.com/) and liked it.
 You can see in this [reddit post](https://www.reddit.com/r/SillyTavernAI/comments/1i59jem/scenario_system_similar_to_ai_dungeon_nsfw_for/) with an example.

-### Why version is _0.3.2_
+### Why version is _0.3.3_
 It is because of UI, not functionality.

 ## Known Issues
 * If you import a file in create dialog, lorebook would be imported but you need to refresh the page to see it.
+I'll fix in next SillyTavern update.
+* Tags are not importing to SillyTavern because I don't want to show `Import Tags` dialog for each play.
+So I'm planning to add a extension setting to enable/disable this.